 Why do Catholics Cross Their Heads, Lips, and Heart Before the Gospel?Attending Mass

-Salpointe celebrates daily Mass Monday through Friday at 7:35 a.m. in the Our Lady of Mount Carmel Chapel, located in the Sayre Stevens Student Center.
+Salpointe celebrates Mass Wednesday and Friday at 7:35 a.m. in the Our Lady of Mount Carmel Chapel, located in the Sayre Stevens Student Center.
 Students, as well as all members of our Salpointe community, are invited to participate with the Carmelites at every Mass.